anemoi-hash/anemoi-rust/README.md

 * Pallas basefield (= Vesta scalar field)
 * Vesta basefield (= Pallas scalar field)

-For each of those fields, three instantiations of the Anemoi sponge construction are available:
+For each of those fields, six instantiations of the Anemoi sponge construction are available:

 * 1 column (2 cells) and rate 1
 * 2 columns (4 cells) and rate 3